 - Other items that do not fit neatly into the above categories will be considered on an ad hoc basis by the editor.

-Types 1 and 2 will be reviewed anonymously by members of the editorial board; in some instances, an external reader may be requested (by the editorial board and/or by the author).
-Types 3 and 4 will not be reviewed anonymously.
+Types 1 and 2 will be reviewed anonymously by members of the editorial board.
+In some instances, an external reader may be requested (by the editorial board and/or by the author); the editor will select peer reviewers but will consider requests for the exclusion of any specific reviewer (due, e.g., to conflict of interest).
+Types 3 and 4 will not normally be reviewed anonymously.

 Submissions must be formatted as follows:

 - Submissions should follow the Chicago Manual of Style, 16th ed.; for references use the “Author-Date” system (see chapter 15 and/or http://www.chicagomanualofstyle.org/tools_citationguide.html and click on the “Author-Date” tab for examples).
-Do not include footnotes or endnotes.
+Keep footnotes/endnotes to a minimum.